Protect your legacy

 Who we work with

-According to guidance provided on the GOV.UK website, you should review your will every five years, or following any major change in your life.
 This would include significant events like separation or divorce, marriage or the birth of a child.
 Effectively, anything which would have an impact on who receives assets, or what assets would be received, is worth considering through a review of your will.
+A will helps keep your wishes inflation-proof and ensures your property is passed on as intended.

 If you’ve ever looked into wills, you will have seen the word ‘executor’ used.
-The role of the executor in a will is quite simple – they are the person legally responsible for executing the instructions laid out in a person’s will.
-The executor is often a spouse, a child or another family member, and up to four executors can be appointed in a will.
+The role of the executor in a will is quite simple – they are the person legally responsible for executing the instructions laid out in a person’s will, including estate administration.

 There is no set price for the cost of a will, so it’s highly recommended that you shop around different will writers to find a solution that works for you.
 As a general rule of thumb, you can expect to pay £150-£200 for a Single Will if bought from an online provider, or £500+ for a high street solicitor to undertake the work.
+Our team can advise on options that are right for you and your family in England and Wales.

 There is no legal requirement for a will to be written by a solicitor, and you can write one yourself.
 However, having a legal expert involved helps you avoid common mistakes, and ensures that the will is written in a way which provides watertight protection.
 There is additional cost for having solicitors involved in the process, but it can often pay to have peace of mind that the paperwork has been completed correctly.
 You will still need to have your will witnessed and signed for it to be legally valid.